finxlab/hgait/README.md

 - **Loss**: `mse_lambda`
 - **Logging**: `log_to_wandb`

-Windows users should replace absolute paths like `/workspace/dongwoo/HGAIT/...` with local paths or use relative paths.
+Users should replace absolute paths like `/workspace/dongwoo/HGAIT/...` with local paths or use relative paths.

 ## Citation